wanghaisheng/signature-Drawing-App/README.md

 - **Persistent Data**: User data is stored in the browser's local storage, preserving your progress and tool settings.
 - **Responsive Design**: Fully functional on desktop and mobile devices.
 - **Export Options**: Download your drawings with or without transparency.
+- **PWA Support**: The application works as a Progressive Web App, enabling offline usage and the ability to add to the home screen on mobile devices.

 ## Live Demo